-The press to handstand much more balance and strength compared to the freestanding handstand.
-This means that you can potential plummet down to the earth face first if you can’t hold a handstand with straight arms.
+The press to handstand has much more balance and strength compared to the freestanding handstand.
+This means that you can potentially plummet down to the earth face first if you can’t hold a handstand with straight arms.

 Master your freestanding handstand here: 📍The Ultimate Guide to Freestanding Handstand

 Prerequisites are set for a reason.
 It’s for safety and good progress.
 Of course, it’s already mandatory to master the calisthenics fundamentals such as below before starting any press to handstand training:

 - Lower back